zh250/ICS-honeypot-identification/README.md

 ## Future works

-The project can be regarded as a work of cyber assets discovery and identification as well since it is a multi-class classifcation
+The project can be regarded as a work of cyber assets discovery and identification since it is a multi-class classifcation

-More ICS and IoT and even some IT protocols which are used by CPSs may be studied in the future.
+More ICS and IoT and even some IT protocols which are used by CPSs may be studied in the future

-Although it demonstrated a relatively good preformance, but preformance in modbus is obviously worse than ATG and S7.
-Results of permutation feature importance have not been explained with some other phenomena have not been explained till now.
+Although it demonstrated a relatively good preformance, but preformance in Modbus is obviously worse than ATG and S7.
+Results of permutation feature importance and some other phenomena have not been explained till now.

-These phenomena indicated futher study and improvement of feature extraction and processing method are necessary.
+These phenomena indicated further study and improvement of feature extraction and processing method are necessary.
 Some ideas were already in my mind, but immature.